Edmontosaurus: Species and distribution

-Edmontosaurus is currently regarded as having two valid species: type species E. regalis, and E. annectens.
-E. regalis is known only from the Horseshoe Canyon Formation of Alberta, dating from the late Campanian stage of the late Cretaceous period.
-At least a dozen individuals are known, including seven skulls with associated postcrania, and five to seven other skulls.
-The species formerly known as Thespesius edmontoni or Anatosaurus edmontoni represents immature individuals.
+Edmontosaurus is currently regarded as having two valid species: the type species E. regalis and E. annectens.
+E. regalis is known only from the Horseshoe Canyon Formation of Alberta, dating from the late Campanian age of the late Cretaceous period.
+At least a dozen individuals are known, including seven skulls with associated postcrania and five to seven other skulls.
+The species formerly known as Thespesius edmontoni or Anatosaurus edmontoni represents immature individuals of E. regalis.

 E. annectens is known from the Frenchman Formation of Saskatchewan, the Hell Creek Formation of Montana, and the Lance Formation of South Dakota and Wyoming.
-It is limited to late Maastrichtian rocks, and is represented by at least twenty skulls, some with postcranial remains.
+It is limited to late Maastrichtian rocks and is represented by at least twenty skulls, some with postcranial remains.
 One author, Kraig Derstler, has described E. annectens as "perhaps the most perfectly-known dinosaur to date [1994]."
-Anatosaurus copei and E. saskatchewanensis are now thought to be growth stages of E. annectens: A. copei as adults, and E. saskatchewanensis as juveniles.
+Anatosaurus copei and E. saskatchewanensis are now thought to be growth stages of E. annectens, with A. copei as adults and E. saskatchewanensis as juveniles.
 Trachodon longiceps may be a synonym of E. annectens as well.
-Anatosaurus edmontoni was mistakenly listed as a synonym of E. annectens in both reviews of the Dinosauria, but this does not appear to be the case.
+Anatosaurus edmontoni was mistakenly listed as a synonym of E. annectens in both reviews of Dinosauria, but this does not appear to be the case.

-E. annectens differed from E. regalis by having a longer, lower, less robust skull.
+E. annectens differed from E. regalis by having a longer, lower, and less robust skull and the lack of a comb-like crest.
 Although Brett-Surman regarded E. regalis and E. annectens as potentially representing males and females of the same species, all E. regalis specimens come from older formations than E. annectens specimens.
 Edmontosaurine specimens from the Prince Creek Formation of Alaska formerly assigned to Edmontosaurus sp. were given their own genus and species name, Ugrunaaluk kuukpikensis, in 2015.
-However, the identification of Ugrunaaluk as a separate genus was questioned by a 2017 study from Hai Xing and colleagues, who regarded it as a nomen dubium indistinguishable from other Edmontosaurus.
-In 2020, Ryuji Takasaki and colleagues agreed that the Prince Creek remains should be classified as Edmontosaurus, though species designation is unclear as the specimens are juveniles.
+However, the identification of Ugrunaaluk as a separate genus was questioned by a 2017 study from Hai Xing and colleagues, who regarded it as a nomen dubium that was indistinguishable from other Edmontosaurus.
+In 2020, Ryuji Takasaki and colleagues agreed that the Prince Creek remains should be classified as Edmontosaurus, though species designation is unclear because the specimens are juveniles.
+Another study found the Alaskan material to be referable to Edmontosaurus cf. regalis based on craniomandibular anatomy.
 Edmontosaurus was also reported from the Javelina Formation of Big Bend National Park, western Texas based on TMM 41442-1, but was later referred to Kritosaurus cf. navajovius by Wagner (2001), before being assigned to Kritosaurus sp. by Lehman et al. (2016).